 Organ donation saves lives and restores health.
 A kidney transplant is not a cure, but represents the best possible improvement to health and quality of life for many people living with kidney failure.
 The only other life-sustaining treatment option is dialysis to artificially clean the blood.

-The Kidney Foundation of Canada is working with representatives from healthcare, industry and government to improve organ donation rates.
+The Kidney Foundation of Canada is working with healthcare, industry and government representatives to improve organ donation rates.
 The Foundation encourages Canadians to make a positive decision regarding organ donation and to discuss their wishes with their family.